jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

-Corrected a problem where duplicate alerts were sent for some alarms. | DS-1797 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where the "User-Connection Count" alarm showed a wrong message in playback mode. | DS-1753 Corrected a problem where the "I/O Stall Time" alarm does not work after applying the Factory Reduced Sensitivity Template. | DS-1751
+Corrected a problem where duplicate alerts were sent for some alarms. | DS-1797 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where the "User-Connection Count" alarm showed a wrong message in playback mode. | DS-1753 Corrected a problem where the "I/O Stall Time" alarm did not work after applying the Factory Reduced Sensitivity Template. | DS-1751
 Corrected a problem where the "SQL Agent - Jobs Failed" alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where an alarm action generated the error "Deadlock alarm can't find zip file". | DS-1721 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712